 Multicellular specialization at the cellular level is necessary because maintaining the full complement of all possible behavior is costly, dangerous, and/or incompatible with requirements of the specialized functions.
 For individual cells, one obvious cost is energy consumption; the maintenance of all the unnecessary cellular machinery is not free.
 Since each specialized Metazoan cell uses only a small fraction of the total genome, its energy costs can be dramatically reduced.
 But also cell specialization induces very different and incompatible cellular biochemistry, shape, and function.
 A nerve cell could not function as a reliable communication channel between point A and point B if it also builds bone around itself, fills itself with hemoglobin to carry oxygen, accumulates fat, and secretes stomach acid.

 Perhaps the most important benefit is that specialization reduces the number and type of messages to which the cell can respond.
 There are thousands of different types of molecular messages active in a complex multicellular organism.
 Each cell responds to just a small subset.
 It would be more than meaningless for a cell to retain the ability to respond to all these messages – it would be chaos.
-Worse, a general-purpose cell would be susceptible to all viruses.
+A cell that had receptors for all molecular messages would be susceptible to all viruses.
 Viruses infect a cell by binding to particular surface proteins.
 Since different surface proteins characterize different specialized cells, each kind of virus can infect only certain types of cells -- those that have the right binding sites.
 The cold virus infects cells in the nasal passages, the hepatitis virus infects certain liver cells, the HIV virus infects certain cells in the immune system, and so forth.
 If every cell expressed all cell markers, any virus could bind to and infect all cells.
 Catching a cold would be fatal.

 computing should be obvious.